Tag: outpatient surgical center

 1. Faster, Easier Recovery

 Smaller incisions mean less pain and a quicker healing process.
 Most outpatient procedures involve minimally invasive techniques, so you’ll likely feel better sooner and return to your normal routine faster than with traditional hospital-based surgeries.
+Many patients are eligible for same day surgery, which means they can be discharged and return home without the need for an overnight stay.

 2. Lower Risk of Infection